JuliaLang/PackageCompiler.jl/README.md

   3. Creating a relocatable C library bundle form of Julia code.

+  4. Creating custom Julia distributions that look like the official binaries but ship with extra packages baked into the sysimage.

 For installation and usage instructions, see the [documentation][docs-stable-url].

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue.svg